awslabs/duvet/duvet-specification/duvet-specification.md

 The top level header for requirements is the name of a section.
 The name of the sections MUST NOT be nested.
-A requirements section MUST be the top level containing header.
+A requirements' section MUST be the top level containing header.
 A header MUST NOT itself be a requirement.

 A section MUST be indexable by combining different levels of naming.